nwf/mcv-academic/README.md

 ### Within the style

-Currently the style supports two languages: `english` and `spanish`.
+Currently the style supports three languages: `english`, `spanish`, and `portuguese`.
 I'm planing on extending it to other languages when I have time (but contributions for the translations are welcomed).

-The languages are defined in `cv.bbx` and `moderncvstyleacademic.sty` by declaring the supported languages through
+The languages are defined in `language-cv.lbx` where the `bibstrings` are localized.
+The languages declared automatically create the custom entries in the data model by declaring the supported languages through

 ```tex
 \babelshortnames{en=english, es=spanish}